Triggertrap/triggertrap-ada/README.md

 Please note:
 * **Triggertrap**  is a trademark of Triggertrap Ltd, and may not be used without prior permission from Triggertrap.
+* **Timewarp**  is a trademark of Triggertrap Ltd, and may not be used without prior permission from Triggertrap.
-* **Ada** is a trademark of Triggertrap Ltd, and may not be used commercially without prior permission from Triggertrap.
+* **Ada** is a trademark of Triggertrap Ltd, and may not be used *commercially* without prior permission from Triggertrap.
 * **Arduino**, **Adafruit** and other trademarks may be present in the Ada source code.
-Please ensure that you respect their respective trademarks.
+Please ensure that you respect the respective trademarks and trademark owners.

 ##3.
 About this document

-This project contains all the source files needed to compile the running code on the TriggerTrap Ada device.
+This project contains all the source files needed to compile the running code on the Ada device.
 An outline of what each file is and does is provided below

 The project has been developed using files sourced from Atmel, Arduino, Adafruit and akafugu,  plus a number of application specific files written specially for this purpose.